birbmaaan/appcues_demo_app/README.md

 ### Tip: Use React Router

 We recommend leveraging a library like [`react-router`](https://github.com/ReactTraining/react-router) to easily hook into things like route changes.

+###

+Notes:
+1. This is a frontend-only app, which means no data will persist across sessions.
+The user ID has been hard-coded into the Appcues.identify call, which means on refresh, the identified user will revert to whatever value has been entered here.

+However, if there is a particular user ID you would like to use, entering that ID in the login bar will change the user until there is a page refresh.